Isha Koppikar

-Isha Koppikar is an Indian actress, model and politician who has appeared in Hindi films, along with Tamil films.
-She has also featured in several Telugu, Kannada and Marathi films.
+Isha Koppikar (born 19 September 1976) is an Indian actress, politician and model who has acted mainly in Hindi films, but also in Tamil, Kannada, Telugu, and Marathi films.
+She started her career in South Indian languages films in the second half of the 1990s and focused on Bollywood films in the early 2000s.

-Background
+Early life and work

-Koppikar was born in Mahim, Bombay (now Mumbai) in a Konkani family.
+Koppikar was born on 19 September 1976 in Mahim, Bombay (now Mumbai) in a Konkani family.
 She has one younger brother.
 She graduated in Life Sciences at Ramnarain Ruia College in Mumbai.
 While at college she appeared in a photoshoot for Indian photographer Gautam Rajadhyaksha.
 The shoot led to work in advertising as a model, notably for L'Oréal, Rexona, Camay, Tips & Toes and Coca-Cola.
 Koppikar competed in the 1995 Miss India contest, winning the Miss Talent Crown.
 Her modelling work gave her an introduction to the film industry and to her first film appearance in the Telugu movie W/o V. Vara Prasad in 1997.

 Film career

 Early years in South Indian cinema (1997–2001)

 The 1998 Hindi film Ek Tha Dil Ek Thi Dhadkan, directed by Shahrukh Sultan, is often stated to be Koppikar's first film, but there is no evidence the project was ever released.
 Her career must therefore be said to have begun with the 1997 Telugu film W/o V. Vara Prasad, in which she appeared in a song with actor Vineeth.
 Her first movie in Tamil was Kadhal Kavidhai costarring Prashanth for which she won the Filmfare Best Female Debut Award.
-Her next Tamil movie was En Swasa Kaatre (1998]) opposite Arvind Swamy, directed by K. S. Ravi, with music by A. R. Rahman followed by a cameo appearance in Praveen Gandhi's Jodi starring Prashanth and Simran.
-In 1999, Koppikar starred in the gangland movie Nenjinile starring Vijay and directed by S. A. Chandrasekhar.
+Her next Tamil movie was En Swasa Kaatre (1998) opposite Arvind Swamy, directed by K. S. Ravi, with music by A. R. Rahman followed by a cameo appearance in Praveen Gandhi's Jodi starring Prashanth and Simran.
+In 1999, Koppikar starred in Nenjinile starring Vijay and directed by S. A. Chandrasekhar.